seanyoung/cir/README.md

 [IRP](http://hifi-remote.com/wiki/index.php?title=IRP_Notation) is a
 DSL language which can
 express [any IR protocol](http://hifi-remote.com/wiki/index.php/DecodeIR).
-The aim is parse IRP and compile a decoder to BPF.
+We can parse IRP and compile a decoder to BPF using LLVM.
 So, any protocol can be supported directly.

 ## Listing IR devices (cir config)